Senators to force vote to redefine U.S. role in Yemen

 “Those are all elements that you have to consider," Menendez said.

 A Republican critic of the measure, Sen. Rand Paul of Kentucky, a longtime proponent of congressional oversight of war, said it doesn't go far enough.
 He opposes a carve-out allowing U.S. missions against Al Qaeda to continue.
-The U.S. has about 600 military personnel on the ground to fight the terrorist organization.
+The actual size of the U.S. presence is classified but there is a small contingent of military personnel on the ground to fight the terrorist organization.

 “If you do that, the whole resolution, if it passed, might be moot because the president could simply argue, ‘Well, the action over there is against Al Qaeda.’
 So they’ve defeated their whole purpose,” Paul said.

-Note: CORRECTION (March 19, 2018, 6:02 p.m.
-ET): A previous version of this article contained an incorrect estimate of the number of U.S. military personnel on the ground in Yemen to fight Al Qaeda.
-The U.S. government has not revealed how many service members are in Yemen, a figure that is classified.